reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

 We first attempt to start a minimal HTTP/2 asynchronous client using the `startMinimalHttp2AsyncClient()` method of the `userHttpRequestHelper` object.
-This client is assigned to the `minimalHttpAsyncClient` variable.
+Finally, it assigns this client to the `minimalHttpAsyncClient` variable.

 Then we populate the list of user IDs (`userIdList`).
 Then we invoke `getUserWithMultiplexing()` method on the `userHttpRequestHelper` object, passing the `minimalHttpAsyncClient`, the `userIdList`, a delay of 3 seconds, and the scheme and host name of the target server ("https" and "reqres.in" respectively).
 This method orchestrates the parallel execution of multiplexed requests to the specified endpoints.

-Once the requests are executed, the method retrieves the response body for each request and populates a map (`responseBodyMap`) with the URI as the key and the response body as the value.
+Once it executes the requests, the method retrieves the response body for each request and populates a map (`responseBodyMap`) with the URI as the key and the response body as the value.

 The test then verifies the correctness of the responses by asserting that the `responseBodyMap` has the same size as the `userIdList`, does not contain any `null` keys or values, and satisfies the `getUserErrorCheck` condition.